digbmc/dssf-syll/weeks/01-intro.md

 ### 9:00 AM Group Check-In (DMCL)

 ### 9:30 AM Introduction to Web Design & Wireframing Basics
+- Group discussion and brainstorm of front-end / user-oriented design principles
+- Introduction to wireframing
+- Using developer tools and web inspector on webpages

 ### 10:30 AM Independent Work
 - Locate a few examples of personal websites and observe their constrcution.